harshGALIYAWALA/NodeDash/README.md

 - Authentication setup: In progress
 - Real-time syncing: In development
 - Collaborative editing: Planned for future updates
-- Android UI and logic: In progress
+- Android UI and logic: In development

 ---